7 reasons why you should consider professional development

 6. You'll develop skills for integrating a creative process in your classroom.

 Just as the artist approaches a blank canvas with ideas that develop over time, you can approach teaching as a process of allowing students to take ownership of their own learning.
-A creative process includes imagination, design, innovation, and originality.
-Through engagement with faculty, you can discover how to bring the creative process into your own classroom.
+Learn to integrate the arts into the school day, using a creative process that includes imagination, design, innovation, and originality.
+Discover new ways to bring the arts into your classroom.

 7. You'll receive points or credits toward license renewal or an advanced degree.